-Hassocks, England-based photographer Jonathan Browning spent nine years living in the bustling metropolis of Shanghai, China, the most populous city in the world.
-Though he moved back to the UK two years ago, Jonathan still travels back to Shanghai frequently for work and family visits.
-After being away from the city for a while and returning with fresh eyes, Jonathan was intrigued by the acrobatic shows that are put on for foreign visitors.
+England-based photographer Jonathan Browning spent nine years living in the bustling metropolis of Shanghai, China.
+Although he moved back to the UK two years ago, Jonathan still travels back to Shanghai frequently for work and family visits.
+After being away from the city for a while and returning with fresh eyes, Jonathan was intrigued by the acrobatic shows put on for foreign visitors.

-During a month-long return trip to Shanghai, Jonathan decided that he wanted to document the experiences of the performers in these local acrobatic troupes, and take a closer look at an industry that largely relies on foreign tourists to keep it alive.
+During a month-long trip to Shanghai, Jonathan decided that he wanted to document the experiences of the performers in these local acrobatic troupes.
+His work takes a closer look at an industry that heavily relies on foreign tourists to keep it alive.

-The majority of the performers in the acrobatic shows are children between 11-20 years of age, coming from poor families in rural areas.
-Performing in these shows is often viewed as an escape from their surroundings and gives them the opportunity to travel and see more of the world.
+Most of the performers in the acrobatic shows are children between 11-20 years of age, coming from poor families in rural areas.
+Performing in these shows is often viewed as an escape from their surroundings as it allows them to travel and see more of the world.
 They also earn a fair amount of money, but in exchange, they give up education and other opportunities not afforded by a life on the road.

 The Tai’an group was very nice about the shoot.
 All they wanted in return were some standard PR photos, which seemed like a fair swap to me.